McNopper/OpenGL/GLUS/README.txt

 Changelog:

+06.11.2014 - Fixed bug in wavefront loading: When object file was not found, clean up did crash.

 31.10.2014 - Fixed bug in EGL initialization: EGLContext had EGLDisplay type.
 		   - Fixed bug in TGA save: Count and size were swapped.